Miscou Island: History

 On April 28, 1939, Vladimir Kokkinaki, flying a Russian monoplane made an emergency crash landing on the island, while attempting a non-stop flight from Moscow to New York, later known as the "Moscow-Miscou" flight.

+In 1990, the island served as one of the shooting locations for Lodge Kerrigan's 1993 film Clean, Shaven.

 Community

-Miscou had a population of 585 full-time residents in 2011 and a population of 530 in 2016, reflecting the falling population numbers of Northern NB.
-The majority speak French as a first language Francophones, about 20 percent of the population list English as their first language.
+The island is home to an unincorporated area that is eponymously named Miscou Island.
+It is recognized as a designated place by Statistics Canada, which had a population of 551 in 2021.

+Economy

+The major industry is fishing, primarily lobster and herring.

+Tourism

 A tourism information centre is located at Miscou Harbour and open during the summer months.
 There are campgrounds and restaurants open seasonally, as well as cottage rentals.

-The major industry is fishing, primarily lobster and herring.
-Unlike neighbouring areas the peat moss on the island has not been harvested and is left in its natural state.
 There are several boardwalks and information areas located on the peat moss and other interesting natural habitats on the island.
 The island is also known for the Miscou Island Lighthouse, which was built in 1856 and is located at the northeastern tip of the island.
-In the summer it is open for guided tours, there is also a cafe and gift shop.
+In the summer it is open for guided tours; there is also a cafe and gift shop.
 The lighthouse was designated a National Historic Site of Canada in 1974.

+The island's sand dunes and lagoons host a variety of migratory birds, including the rare piping plover, Charadrius melodus melodus, making the island a favourite location for birding and naturalists.

+Miscou is a favourite spot for kitesurfing, kayaking, and for sport-fishing of striped-bass.

+Conservation

+Unlike neighbouring areas the peat moss on the island has not been harvested and is left in its natural state.
 Miscou Island won a 2010 Phoenix Award honouring conservation efforts in the North American tourism industry.
 It was described as "one of the single most beautiful spots in the world."

-The island's sand dunes and lagoons host a variety of migratory birds, including the rare piping plover, Charadrius melodus melodus, making the island a favourite location for birding and naturalists.

-Miscou is a favourite spot for kitesurfing, kayaking, and for sport-fishing of striped-bass.